PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 But more importantly, it’s more stable in headless (which was a killer feature for us !) since it was designed with headless in mind.

-### New framework
+### New framework and architecture

-The aim was also to create a more robust way to create and maintain tests to avoid the problems we had with the last implementation.
-Since Puppeteer is “just” a library, the QA team would have to create a whole framework around it, and that was a good opportunity to take a look at the [Page Object Pattern](https://martinfowler.com/bliki/PageObject.html).
-This pattern makes you separate the test logic from the page logic.
+As mentioned, we wanted to use this opportunity to create a more robust way to create and maintain tests and avoid the issues encountered with the Selenium implementation.
+Since Puppeteer is just a component, QA team will create a complete framework around it, and we also introduced the use of [Page Object Pattern](https://martinfowler.com/bliki/PageObject.html).
+This pattern ensures you separate the test logic from the page logic.

-On one hand, you create separate objects for every page you’ll need to automate things on.
+On one hand, you create separate objects for every page you need to automate things on.
 Each object will then hold its own logic, from selectors to basic methods to use on the page (for example, fill a form, sort a table, choose an option from a dropdown, etc).

 On the other hand, you create your test logic by using these objects.
 The goal is to have really small test steps which then use the methods from the objects.
 This way, your tests don’t know what’s happening behind the scenes.
 They only call methods which act as an abstraction layer.

-This is a good illustration of the separation of concerns: when a page is updated, you only change the corresponding object in its separate file so that selectors and methods still work the same.
+This is a good illustration of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns): when a page is updated, you only change the corresponding object in its separate file so that selectors and methods still work the same.
 When your test needs an update, you only change the logic in the steps.

 ### Re-focus the test effort